 | Satellite | 25 Mbps – 200 Mbps | 3 Mbps – 5 Mbps |

-As you can see from the data above, fiber optic internet is the only standard consumer option that offers symmetrical speeds.
-If you frequently upload large video files or host virtual webinars, fiber is undeniably your best choice.
-Cable internet remains the most common connection type in the United States and offers fantastic download speeds, but its upload capacity severely lags behind.
+As you can see from the data above, fiber optic internet is the only standard consumer option that reliably offers symmetrical speeds.
+If you frequently upload large video files or host interactive virtual webinars, fiber is undeniably your best choice.
+Cable internet remains the most common connection type in the United States and offers fantastic download speeds, but its upload capacity severely lags behind modern demands.

 Alternatively, 5G Home Internet has emerged as a popular wireless option, relying on local cellular towers to deliver respectable, though sometimes fluctuating, speeds.
-DSL and Satellite connections sit at the bottom of the performance tier, primarily serving as fallback options for rural residents where underground cable or fiber infrastructure hasn’t been built yet.
+DSL and satellite connections confidently sit at the bottom of the performance tier, primarily serving as fallback options for rural residents where underground cable or fiber infrastructure hasn’t been trenched yet.

-What Is a Good Upload and Download Speed?
+What Is a Good Download and Upload Speed?

 A “good” speed is entirely relative to exactly what you do online.
-Exorbitant numbers look impressive on a billboard advertisement, but you may not need top-tier performance for basic daily browsing.
-However, certain online activities place incredibly heavy demands on your home network.
+Exorbitant numbers look impressive on a billboard advertisement, but you may not need top-tier gigabit performance for basic daily browsing.
+If you find yourself asking what is a good download vs upload speed, you need to look at the specific applications your household heavily relies on every single day.

-The monumental shift toward working from home has made upload speed more critical than ever before.
-If your video freezes during important conference calls, your screen sharing fails, or your voice constantly sounds robotic to your colleagues, a low upload speed is almost always the culprit.
-For a perfectly smooth HD video call over Zoom or Microsoft Teams, you generally need at least 5 to 10 Mbps of dedicated upload speed per person working in the house.
-If you are also running a corporate VPN (Virtual Private Network) or syncing large design files to cloud storage in the background, your requirements will easily double.
+The monumental shift toward working from home has made excellent upload speed more critical than ever before.
+If your video freezes during important conference calls, your screen sharing consistently fails, or your voice constantly sounds robotic to your colleagues, inadequate upload speed for video conferencing is almost always the prime culprit.
+For a perfectly smooth HD video call, you generally need at least 5 to 10 Mbps of dedicated upload speed per person working in the house.

 |---|---|---|